From Sketch to Shape: Designing the First Snappod

 • Efficient Manufacturing: Streamlined production processes reduce waste and costs.

 This approach ensures that each pod is not only functional but also adaptable to various uses, from personal retreats to commercial glamping sites.
+To understand exactly why we chose this approach, read our deep dive into the magic of modular design.

-🛠️ From Concept to Prototype
+From Concept to Prototype

 Transitioning from paper to prototype involved meticulous planning and iteration.
 Key steps included: